Erb Institute | Business for Sustainability

 With a background in collaborative science, resource management and policy, and structured decision-making, she is deeply committed to building and supporting collaborative efforts that promote environmental, social and economic sustainability.
 Melissa has extensive experience engaging with diverse stakeholder groups, including scientists; federal, tribal, state and municipal governments; conservation, stewardship and industry organizations; and community groups.

 Previously, Melissa worked with the University of Michigan’s Graham Sustainability Institute as research specialist for a NOAA-funded program that supports collaborative, user-driven coastal and marine science.
-She also spent a number of years working for the US Forest Service in their National Headquarters and Southwestern Regional Office, advancing a number of innovative and collaborative policy and funding initiatives aimed at driving landscape scale forest and riparian restoration.
+She also spent a number of years working for the U.S. Forest Service in its National Headquarters and Southwestern Regional Office, advancing innovative and collaborative policy and funding initiatives aimed at driving landscape scale forest and riparian restoration.

 B.S.
 Michigan State University